 There is much more to this tightly-argued and thoroughly documented book.
 Coughlin’s analysis covers a lot of territory because a lot of territory has been covered over by a carefully laid smokescreen.
 For those who would like to get re-oriented on our situation vis-à-vis Islam, Catastrophic Failure is an invaluable guide.

-Editor’s note: Pictured above is John Brennan, director of the Central Intelligence Agency, during a press conference at CIA headquarters.
-(Photo credit: AP)
+Editor’s note: Pictured above is John Brennan, director of the Central Intelligence Agency.
+(Photo credit: Wikimedia)